 2/Lt.
-Sydney William Ruttenau
+Sidney William Ruttenau

 Shortly after the outbreak of war he was appointed as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force), along with 10 others, on October 12, 1914.
 He joined the 2/9th in training at Southport before moving with them to Haywards Heath and Pease Pottage.
 2/Lt.
 Sydney William Ruttenau was one of the 5 Officers (and 222 men) who traveled to Gallipoli in July 1915, joining the Battalion at Cape Helles on July 23rd.

 He sailed with the Battalion to France, arriving March 11, 1917 and on March 27 attended a 5-day course of instruction.
 He left for leave in the UK on April 19th returning 13 days later.
 On May 24 he left to attend a two week school of instruction on Lewis Guns at Etaples and on July 29 left to attend a Musketry course.
 He enjoyed another two weeks of home leave in January 1918 and upon his return immediately attended another course of instruction.
-He was posted to the 1/6th Battalion Manachester Regiment on February 16, 1918 and was struck off the strength of the Battalion.
+He was posted to the 1/5th Battalion Manchester Regiment on February 16, 1918 and was struck off the strength of the 9th Battalion.

 Lt.
 Sidney William Radnor died in Didsbury on November 13, 1949.
 He was 67 years old.